sparkflows/fire-tools/rest-api-scripts/README.md

 This script will read `project.json` file and get the Project Tag to fetch the projects to be updated.
 Then it would read through all the Projects listed one by one and would read all the Apps in the Project.
 For each App, it would find the corresponding App based on UUID of the App in Fire and:

-   1. update it if it exists.
+   1. Update, if it exists.
-   2. Or it would create a new one if it does not exist.
+   2. Create a new one if it does not exist.
-   3. Or hide apps if doesn’t exist in zip file
+   3. Hide apps if doesn’t exist in zip file

 View, Create, Update and Delete User Details